Swift-Squirrel/Docs/v0/Views/HeadCommands.md

 ## Head - \\Head(*\<expression\>*)

 Add result of expression to html head tag.
-This can be useful in situation where some css or javascript is specific for one Subview or View and you don't want to include theese files in header subview
+This can be useful in situation where some css or javascript is specific for one Subview or View and you don't want to include these files in header subview

 example: